 - LED light indicator and audible warning alarm (85dB)

-- 60 day money back guarantee – shop with peace of mind
+- 90 day money back guarantee – shop with confidence and peace of mind

 - Free shipping Australia wide